Bencosterton/Grass-Valley-LDX/README.md

-# Grass Valley LDK Gateway Tally Control
+# Grass Valley LDK Gateway Control

 This repository contains a simple implementation for controlling tally lights on Grass Valley LDK Gateway camera systems using XML commands.